 21. What does it mean to have a high Cook’s D?
 Which point on the scatter plot below has the highest Cook’s D?

 23. We want to test for an effect of a test prep program on student scores on a test.
 To test for this effect, we randomly select 100 students give those students a form of the test and record their scores.
 At the same time, we randomly select 100 different students from the same population and give them the test prep program.
-Upon completion of the program, we have the second group of students take the same test as the first group and record their score again.
+Upon completion of the program, we have the second group of students take the same test as the first group and record their score.
 What statistical test would you recommend to test for this effect?

 More Involved: